What we do

 The Scientific Authority has been established in terms of Section 60 of the NEMBA.
-The purpose of the Scientific Authority is to assist with regulating trade in TOPS- and CITES-listed species.
-This is achieved by making non-detriment findings and providing recommendations and advice based on a scientific and professional review of available information and consultation with stakeholders when necessary.
+The purpose of the Scientific Authority is to assist with regulating and restricting trade in specimens of TOPS- and CITES-listed species.
+This is achieved through a scientific and professional review of available information and consultation with stakeholders when necessary.

 What we have achieved

-To date 12 meetings of the Scientific Authority have been convened, the last of which was held in Cape Town on 25-26 February 2016.
-A special meeting of the Scientific Authority was also held in July 2016 in preparation for the upcoming 17th meeting of the Conference of the Parties to CITES (CoP17) to be hosted by South Africa from 24 September to 5 October 2016.
+To date 14 meetings of the Scientific Authority have been convened, the last of which was held in Cape Town on 18-19 September 2017.
+A special meeting of the Scientific Authority was also held in July 2016 in preparation for the 17th Conference of the Parties to CITES (CoP17), which was hosted by South Africa from 24 September to 5 October 2016.
 The following issues are currently on the agenda of the Scientific Authority:

 - Captive breeding of white rhino